Q: What is Hangprinter?

 A: Short answer: The default for HP4 is BLDCs.
 See the BOM for the exact model.

-Longer answer: Four really beefy steppers with SmartStepper would do as good a job as the four BLDCs at a slightly lower price tag, for a small and light Hangprinter.
+Longer answer: Four really beefy steppers with Smartstepper would do as good a job as the four BLDCs at a slightly lower price tag, for a small and light Hangprinter.
 The Hangprinter application lies right between the sweet spot for steppers and the sweet spot for BLDC application.
 The bigger and heavier your Hangprinter is, the more BLDC starts to make sense.
+However, the following conditions make BLDC a better fit for us:

 Q: I want to manually calibrate my anchor locations.
 How do I do that?